 Would have proved dangerous

-The priest offered serious advice
+The priest offered serious

 Someone asked her to apologise.